 The Scudder Association Foundation has a general membership in two categories, Regular Membership and Associate Membership.
 An elected board of 15 members with 1/3 elected each year for 3 year terms, and a number of officers and committees.
 The officers are the President, First and Second Vice-Presidents, Secretary, Treasurer, Family Historian, General Counsel, Vice President – Communications, and Vice President – Technology.
 The officers are elected for terms of 3 years.
-The standing committees are the Finance committee, the Education Grants Committee, the India and other Grants Committee, Family History Committee, Membership Committee, Technology Committee, Communications Committee, Nominating Committee, and Audit Committee.
+The standing committees are the Executive Committee, Finance Committee, Education Grants Committee, the India and other Grants Committee, Family History Committee, Membership Committee, Technology Committee, Communications Committee, Nominating Committee, and Audit Committee.

 Our association is open to all those who have an interest in the Scudder Family.
 We have a unique category of membership for those that can trace their lineage to three Scudders, Thomas, John and Elizabeth who came over from England in the 1600s.
 We not only welcome new members, we are actively seeking to expand our membership.

-We have a bi-annual meeting when officers and governors are elected.
+We have an annual meeting when officers and governors are elected.
 Our goal is to have in-person meetings every 2 years.
 The last meeting was held in Hull, Massachusetts (just outside of Boston), on Oct 12 – 14, 2018.
 Read about the weekend events.
 Currently our reunion plans are on hold pending further development of Covid-19 public protocols.
 We, as the rest of the world, look forward to the time when we may all gather together, again.